Louvre Accord: Background

-The Plaza Accord is recognized as the precursor to the Louvre Accord and this deal was struck to depreciate the US dollar for the purpose of exchange rate realignment with the Japanese yen and German Deutsche Mark, which was agreed upon during the G7 Minister of Finance meeting held in New York in 1985.
+A precursor to the Louvre Accord was the Plaza Accord, which was agreed upon during the G7 Minister of Finance meeting held in New York in 1985 and aimed to depreciate the US dollar relative to the Japanese yen and German Deutsche Mark.
 The United States had a trade deficit while Japan and a few European countries were experiencing a trade surplus along with negative GDP growth.
 The then U.S. Treasury Secretary James Baker attempted to address the imbalance by encouraging its trade partners to stimulate their economies so they can purchase more from it.
 He maintained that if these partners did not grow, he would allow the dollar's continued depreciation.

 After the Plaza Accord, the dollar depreciated, reaching an exchange rate of ¥150 per US$1 in 1987.
 By this time, the nominal dollar exchange rate against other currencies had fallen more than 25%.
 The ministers of the G7 nations gathered at the French finance ministry, then located inside the Louvre Palace in Paris, to minimize this decline and stabilize it around the prevailing levels.
 The Louvre Accord may have helped prevent a recession because it stopped the US dollar from decreasing further in relation to other currencies.